 And I’m sure you agree, its such a fun decoration.

-I really hope you have enjoyed my Christmas pom-pom crafts.
+I really hope you have enjoyed my Christmas decorations and pom-pom crafts.
 Do you fancy giving any a try?
 Do let me know in the comments, or show me your creations on social media.

-If you’ve enjoyed this post, why not share?
-Or do read my other Christmas craft post, like my Padded Fabric Christmas Trees
+If you’ve enjoyed this post on Christmas Pom pom decorations, why not share?
+Or do read my other Christmas craft posts, like my Padded Fabric Christmas Trees

 Why not pin me for later?